 Here's a list of activities you can do from home to keep you active, entertained and learning during COVID-19.

 Museums and galleries

-As part of our COVID-19 Arts Rescue Package announced in May 2020, we’ve taken our local creative and cultural institutions online, partnering with Ignition Immersive in South Melbourne to deliver 3D virtual tours.
+As part of our COVID-19 Arts Rescue Package announced in May 2020, we took our local creative and cultural institutions online, partnering with Ignition Immersive in South Melbourne to deliver 3D virtual tours.
 Read more about this initiative.

 You can enjoy virtual tours of: